odennav/grafana-telegraf-metrics-monitoring-system/README.md

 ## Import System Dashboard

-Hover over the plus sign in the menu on the left of your screen.
+Hover over the **`+`** sign in the menu on the left of your screen.
 It will expand into a menu when you hover over it.

 From there, click on `Import`.